JovaniPink/ufos/README.md

 # ufos

-Creating a filterable table to display the data.
+Providing more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
+In addition to the date, you’ll add table filters for the city, state, country, and shape.

 ## What's included

 - Single HTML page (`index.html`) to demonstrate how to include Bootstrap.
 - Includes Bootstrap (currently using v4.5.0) source files via npm.
 - npm scripts (see `package.json`) for compiling and autoprefixing Sass, watching for changes, and starting a basic local server.
-- Example stylesheet (`scss/starter.scss`) highlighting two ways to include and customize Bootstrap.
+- Example stylesheet (`static/scss/style.scss`) highlighting two ways to include and customize Bootstrap.
-- Example JavaScript file (`assets/js/starter.js`) showing how to import all of Bootstrap, or just the parts you need.
+- Example JavaScript file (`static/js/starter.js`) showing how to import all of Bootstrap and adding app logic with D3.

 ## Usage